StPfeffer/sort-algorithms-python/README.md

 ## Known Issues

-- Maximum recursion depth exceed when using [Quick Sort](https://github.com/StPfeffer/sort-algorithms-python/blob/main/quicksort.py) with more than ~1200 elements
+- Maximum recursion depth exceed when using [Quick Sort](https://github.com/StPfeffer/sort-algorithms-python/blob/main/quicksort.py) with more than ~1200 elements.

 ## Translations